Study Now Open To All

 Based, in part, on data analyzed from the BH Pilot Study, innovative interventions will be selected, with community input, from a global set of brain health solutions (like neurotechnology), that will be vetted and brought to the region for validation and feasibility studies through the developing Brain Health Innovation Lab.
-The first clinical trial, for example, a Harvard Medical School telehealth innovation to support a brain healthy lifestyle, is anticipated in late 2021.

 If I choose not to participate in the LWR Brain Health Study, can I participate in other BHI health-related studies?

 Absolutely.
 If you choose not to participate in the LWR Brain Health Study, you will still have the opportunity to participate in other Brain Health Initiative-related studies.
 In the future, we intend to expand the study to include residents from the greater Suncoast and to conduct studies with children and adolescents.
 Further, the BHI will be bringing innovative interventions to promote and protect brain health and fight brain illness that focus on brain health prevention, early detection, innovative intervention, and performance optimization across the lifespan.
 These validation and feasibility studies will be made available to residents, workforce, and visitors.